Stay in Range: Deeper Into Bulletproofs

 All of that comes together so that a verifier can be convinced that: “the prover’s secret value lies in the correct range”, without learning anything about the value itself.

-This is the cryptographic foundation that enables confidential transfers, private balances, and many other privacy-preserving systems, like the one we sketched at the start of this article.
+This foundation powers confidential transfers, private balances, and many other privacy-preserving systems, like the one we sketched at the start of this article.